-Often serving as the first professional health care provider that a patient may encounter, first responders provide invaluable care until emergency medical responders or paramedics arrive to provide more advanced care and transport the patient to the hospital.
+Often the first professional health care providers on scene, first responders provide invaluable care until paramedics arrive to provide more advanced care and transport the patient to the hospital.

 Who is this course appropriate for?

-In British Columbia the role of the first responder in the 911 system is most often filled by firefighters working for municipal volunteer and career fire departments.
-Additionally, police officers, coast guard staff, and search and rescue personnel also fill the role of first responders.
+The first responder role is usually provided by firefighters working for municipal volunteer and career fire departments, however police officers, coast guard staff, and search and rescue personnel also fill this role.
+Most fire departments require you to become certified and licensed as a first responder prior to applying with their department.

 Outside of the 911 system athletic therapists, disaster team members, emergency management personnel, industrial safety personnel, and ski patrollers may also be first responders in addition to their other work duties.

 About the First Responder course:

-Your course will be taught by paramedics with decades of experience.
-The course provides a mix of lecture, group activities, practical skill stations and practical scenario practice, allowing you to learn and practice first responder skills while working with pre-hospital care providers (paramedics) who have done thousands of 911 calls.
+All of our first responder courses are taught by veteran paramedics who have responded to tens of thousands of 911 calls.
+The course uses a mix of lecture, small group activities, skill stations and practical scenarios, allowing you to learn and practice first responder skills while working with pre-hospital care providers who have decades of experience.

-During the course you will work with the same equipment currently used by providers in British Columbia’s 911 system (fire fighters and paramedics from the BC Ambulance Service).
-This will allow you to gain comfort and experience using the best first responder equipment available.
+Priority Care First Aid works with the same equipment used by providers in British Columbia’s 911 system (fire fighters and paramedics from the BC Ambulance Service), which allows you to gain comfort and experience using the best first responder equipment available.

 By the end of this course you will feel confident responding to care for car accident victims, people experiencing heart attacks, patients with fractures and spinal injuries, unconscious diabetics, and many more!